 Gateway Park Buildout

 Location: 151 Sunny Isles Blvd.

 Description: The City is building out the interior space at Gateway Park.
 The space will become the hub for all senior and teen programming along with other activities.
 This additional space will allow the City to provide a higher quality of programming for all age levels across Sunny Isles Beach.
-A contractor was given the notice to award and is nearing the completion of the permitting process.
-Once construction begins, the project is estimated to be complete in 10 months.
+This project is nearing completion.

 Neat Streets Tree Planting Project